vivekuppal/transcribe/docs/ResponseCustomization.md

       content: Hello, V. You are awesome.
 I am doing very well and looking forward to some light hearted banter with you.
 ```

-Change system_prompt, intial_convo to be specific to the scenario you are intersted in.
+Change system_prompt, intial_convo to be specific to the scenario you are interested in.